alpinedatalabs/demos/README.markdown

 * Browse to an HDFS location where you would like to copy the data files
 * Under the data tab click on the _Import_ icon
 * Select the data file using your browser's file navigation screen (each demo has a data subdirectory that houses the necessary files)
-* Modify the properties of the dataset operator to point the "Hadoop File Name" to the correct location
+* Modify the properties of the dataset operator within each workflow to point the "Hadoop File Name" to the correct location

 Demos
 -----